Asynchronous Online Learning

 Benefits of Asynchronous Learning

 The benefits of asynchronous learning range from greater flexibility to the development of independent thinking skills.
-Still, this learning model is not without its downsides, so understanding the advantages and disadvantages of asynchronous learning is critical to choosing the right learning type for your students.
+Still, this learning model is not without its downsides, so understanding the advantages and disadvantages of asynchronous learning is critical to choosing the right learning activities for students.
 Viewing some of the research on asynchronous learning can give you a better idea of how this model benefits different types of students.
 You can also gauge the effectiveness of synchronous and asynchronous learning and determine which model may be best for your courses.

 Disadvantages of Asynchronous Learning